knpuniversity/symfony-journey/knpu/http-kernel/kernel.controller-and-getarguments.rst

 be ok with ``$foo`` being optional.
 When we refresh, it's happy!

 Now that we're done, the array of argument values is passed all the way back to ``HttpKernel``.
-And no we're dangerous: we have the controller callable *and* the arguments to pass to it.
+And now we're dangerous: we have the controller callable *and* the arguments to pass to it.

 Executing the Controller